rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

   - a login page

 Along the way, we’ll do several things.
-We'll create a webserver that can serve up assets.
+ - We'll create a webserver that can serve up assets.
 This NodeJS-only server set up is based on the [MDN docs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Node_server_without_framework).
-We'll also create a few pages, and set up a basic routing system, with some server-side rendering.
+ - We'll also create those pages, and set up a basic routing system, with some server-side rendering.
-And, we'll make sure our web pages are handicap accessible<!-- and mobile friendly-->.
+ - And, we'll make sure our web pages are mobile & handicap accessible.

 *Estimated time: 15 minutes*